jacksonrakena/infrastructure/README.md

  class cf cloudflare;
  class cluster cluster;
 ```
-This repository contains a complete Kustomize manifest that can bring up all of my self-hosted services, as well as an NGINX ingress (+ controller) and associated services.
+This repository contains a complete Kustomize manifest that can bring up all of my self-hosted services, as well as an Traefik ingress and associated services.

 This manifest does not make any assumptions about the environment it is deployed in.
 It is designed to be deployed to a fresh cluster.
 All resources are deployed in their own namespace (`production`/`canary`/`development`) to avoid collisions.